rdegges/rdegges-blog/articles/2012/service-oriented-side-effects.md

+---
-Title: Service Oriented Side Effects
+title: "Service Oriented Side Effects"
-Date: 2012-09-28
-Tags: programming
+date: "2012-09-28"
+tags: ["programming"]
+slug: "service-oriented-side-effects"
-Summary: A quick look at some of the side effects you'll encounter when writing service oriented applications.
-Many of them are positive.
+description: "A quick look at some of the side effects you'll encounter when writing service oriented applications.
+Many of them are positive."
+---

 ![Robot Warrior Sketch][]